-Workers’ Comp for Union Employees
+Workers’ Compensation for Union Workers in Ohio

 Do Union Workers Qualify for Workers’ Compensation in Ohio?

 Yes.
 Union employees are entitled to the same workers’ compensation benefits as any other Ohio worker.
-If you’re hurt on the job, you can file a claim with the Ohio Bureau of Workers’ Compensation (BWC), regardless of your union membership.

 Common Injuries Among Union Workers